- Idea № 1. A successful business requires you to be an entrepreneur, a specialist, and a manager all in one

 Gerber’s perfect business is a franchising prototype: sells great, guarantees profit and never burdens its owner.

 Idea № 4.
-Business lets you grow along as a personality
+The business lets you grow along as a personality

-Before the entrepreneurial buzz grabs a hold of you, prepare yourself and your business for future growth.
+Before the entrepreneurial buzz grabs hold of you, prepare yourself and your business for future growth.

 What’s the goal of your business and when will you reach it?
 What do you need for this: how many people, money, equipment, the amount of room?
 Plan on safe exits scenarios if things go wrong.
 That’s what Gerber calls the art of planning.
-He also mentions that most of small businesses he consulted had no plan at all.
-And planning is what connects dream and reality.
-Planning makes your dreams come true and turns you into entrepreneur and manager.
+He also mentions that most of the small businesses he consulted had no plan at all.
+And planning is what connects the dream and reality.
+Preparation makes your dreams come true and turns you into an entrepreneur and manager.

 Apart from all that, ask yourself a question: how do you think your life should change after starting a business?
-How do you want to be seen in the eyes of your relatives and close ones?
+How do you want to be seen in the eyes of your keen?
 How do you want your clients to perceive you?
-What do you want to learn from that experience?
 A few years later it might be useful to quantify your life, just like a business model, and sum it up.
 Do you progress or waste life in vain?
 Gerber says that all that makes us grow both intellectually and spiritually is indisputably good.

 Summary of E-myth enterprise summary

-Well, that was a sudden ending, huh?
-In case you still in wonder, there is a bunch of ‘revisited’ versions on author’s website (for entrepreneurs, managers, enterprise etc).
+Well, that was an unexpected ending, huh?
+In case you still in wonder, there is a bunch of ‘revisited’ versions on the author’s website (for entrepreneurs, managers, enterprise, etc.).

-Not sure if I’d recommend to read its full copy.
+Not sure if I’d recommend reading its full copy.

 As always, I’d say you compare the ideas and action plan insights density with other business books we reviewed: